usnistgov/FIPS201/_FIPS201/authentication.md

 - The relying system validates the PIV authentication certificate from the PIV Card Application using standards-compliant PKI path validation[^pivpath] to ensure that it is neither expired nor revoked and that it is from a trusted source.
-- The cardholder is prompted to submit a PIN, which is used to activate the card.
-(If implemented, other card activation mechanisms, as specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73), MAY be used to activate the card.)
+- The cardholder is prompted to enter a PIN, which is used to activate the card.
+If implemented, other card activation mechanisms, as specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73), MAY be used to activate the card.
 - The relying system issues a challenge string to the card and requests an asymmetric operation in response.
-- The card responds to the previously issued challenge by signing it using the PIV authentication private key.
+- The card responds to the previously-issued challenge by signing it using the PIV authentication private key.
 - The relying system verifies the signature using the public key in the PIV authentication certificate.
-- A unique identifier from the PIV authentication certificate is extracted and passed as input to the access control decision.
+- A unique identifier from the PIV authentication certificate is extracted and passed as input to the authorization check to determine whether the cardholder should be granted access.

 Some of the characteristics of the PKI-based authentication mechanism are as follows: